 I guess I’m someone you go to if you want a recording that has character, that has some of my own musical ideas swimming around in the soup, and that has some imperfections.
 I like the odd hesitation or unintentional ambient noise or bit of studio dialogue here and there.
 I think they’re important humanizing moments.
 I’m not going to make someone else’s music sound like “Johnny West with a different singer”, but I am going to dig in and contribute as many of my own ideas as I’m allowed to, while working to understand and accommodate the artistic sensibilities of whoever I’m recording.

-Basically, if you don’t like the way I approach the recording of my own music and the way that comes out sounding, you probably don’t ever want me recording you.
+Basically, if you don’t like the way I approach the recording of my own music and how that stuff comes out sounding, you probably don’t ever want me recording you.
 Ha!
 I think it’s better the way it’s worked out, with me only recording a few friends here and there.
 I can keep things very laid-back and it never feels much like work.
 It helps when you like the people you’re working with, too.

 As for my own noise, I haven’t been putting as much work into finishing up that big bloated magnum-grope-us as I’d like to say I have.
 But I’ll get it finished this year, or else I’ll junk the whole fucking thing and never speak of it again.
 It’s now-or-never time.
 I need to get this elephant out of the room so I can move on to other things.

 One good thing to grow out of the album having such a stupidly protracted gestation period is the added time I’ve had to re-evaluate things.
-I came to the realization not long ago that the way I’d put some of the pieces together suddenly didn’t feel right anymore.
+I came to the realization not long ago that the way I’d put some of the pieces together didn’t feel right anymore.
 So my sequencing ideas are going to be altered pretty profoundly, some songs are going to get thrown out, and the whole thing is going to change shape completely another time or two before it hits the finish line, I’m sure.
-I’m on the fence about boiling it down to three CDs, or sticking with four maxed-out CDs for maximum sprawl.
+I’m on the fence about boiling it down to three CDs or sticking with four maxed-out CDs for maximum sprawl.
 One way or another, I’m going to make sure the thing flows as well as it can and makes emotional sense for me.
 What anyone else will make of it is impossible to say.